The Rare Disease Champion Award

-Uplifting Athletes will collect the stories of the nominees and conduct interviews with the nominees.
+Uplifting Athletes collects the stories of the nominees and conducts interviews with the nominees.
 Stories of selected finalists will be published online at www.upliftingathletes.org during the month of January.
 The winner will be determined by a public vote online during the month of January.
 Fans and supporters can cast their vote daily.
 Announcement of the winner will be made in conjunction with the start of Rare Disease Awareness Month on February 1, 2014.

-Uplifting Athletes will present the sculpture to the 2014 Uplifting Athletes Rare Disease Champion at the Maxwell Club National Awards Gala on Friday, March 14, 2014.
+Uplifting Athletes will present the sculpture to the 2014 Uplifting Athletes Rare Disease Champion at the Maxwell Football Club National Awards Gala on Friday, March 14, 2014.
 The Awards presentation will be broadcasted live on ESPN3.